Today is the feast day of Saint Clare of Montefalco (Santa Chiara da Montefalco, Saint Clare of the Cross). Ora pro nobis.

 Saint Clare’s pain and illness eventually became so severe that she was confined to her bed.
 She said to her sisters, “There is little else for me to say: Today, you shall all be with me in Christ, because I go to him,” and after a short time, she died peacefully having made her last confession.
 Commending her sisters to her Franciscan brother, Father Francis Damiani, Saint Clare of Montefalco died at the age of forty on August 17, 1308, and was buried in the chapel of Santa Croce Convent.
 Later a church was built next to it and dedicated to her.

 After her death, her heart was removed from her body; and the cross and the other instruments of Christ’s passion were found, clearly imprinted, on the cardiac tissue.
 Her body, miraculously incorrupt, is preserved together with her heart with the miraculous imprints at the Church of the Holy Cross in Montefalco, Italy.

 The miracle of liquefaction and ebullition of her blood has also taken place.
 The cult which had been paid to her as Blessed from the time of her death was approved in 1624; and in 1881 Pope Leo XIII canonized her.

 The Roman Martyrology reads: “At Montefalco in Umbria, Saint Clare, a nun of the Order of Hermits of Saint Augustine, virgin.
 In her flesh were renewed the mysteries of the Lord’s passion, which the faithful honor with great devotion.
 Pope Leo XIII solemnly inscribed her in the list of the holy virgins.”

-Image: Saint Clare of Montefalco.
+Image: Crop of Saint Clare of Montefalco.
 Fresco on a pillar in the nave of Santa Maria Incoronata in Milan, Italy (4)